FREE SHIPPING ON ALL AU ORDERS OVER $40

 If you feel like your cup is stuck, or you’re having trouble getting it out, it’s likely sitting too high, sitting sideways, or perhaps the suction seal this time was super strong when you inserted it.

 If you’re reading this, you may have already read our guide to menstrual cup removal HERE.
 If not, check it out and try the basics first.
-If you’re new to cups, insertion and removal can be a bit tricky and take a bit of getting used to.
+If you’re new to cups, insertion and removal can be a bit tricky and take a bit of getting used to - we've penned a handy lil' guide on some top tips for easy(er) cup use, HERE.

 If you’re still having no luck, try this handy little guide, below, to help you remove a stuck cup!